Sambruk/Open-Meal/website/README.md

 # Data providers

 ### Data provider endpoint
-The data providers are served using the nifty little github pages feature that allows for a static json file beeing returned as application/json automatically from within a folder.[dsa](dsad)
+The data providers are served using the nifty little github pages feature that allows for a static json file beeing returned as application/json automatically from within a folder.

 * The folder should be named as the intended endpoint.
 * Put the json file in the folder and name it to `index.json`